Dirli/gala-layoutpw-plugin/README.md

 # gala-layoutpw-plugin
 Gala plugin to switch layouts per window

 The plugin is in a testing state.
 As long as it's always on.
 Hopefully a switch will be added to the switchboard-plug-keyboard in the future.
-The layout state is saved during the session.
-After the reboot, the state is reset.

 Works with mutter-3.28 and mutter-3.30